What is the 5 5 5 rule on social media

 - 10% promotional content

-The 10 10 5 rule is more interaction-focused and is often applied to shorter time frames, such as weekly posting schedules.
+The 10 10 5 rule is more interaction-focused and is often applied to shorter time frames, such as weekly posting schedules.- 10 engagement posts

 - 10 value or educational posts